 Should You Buy a Rocket Espresso Machine?

 This guide contains affiliate links.
-If you decide to purchase through them, I may earn a commission at no additional cost to you.
-The aim is always to provide honest, practical guidance so you can decide what genuinely fits your needs.
+If you choose to purchase through them, I may earn a commission at no extra cost to you.

 Rocket machines sit firmly in the prosumer category, and choosing one is less about “best” and more about “fit”.